-The recycling industry has changed significantly in 2018, and it is now impacting cities around the world, especially communities like O'Fallon, who used to be "single stream” recyclers.
+The recycling industry changed significantly in 2018, and it is now impacting cities around the world, especially communities like O'Fallon, who used to be "single stream” recyclers.
 China, which had been the world’s largest importer of recyclables, no longer allows single stream recyclable materials from the United States.
 O'Fallon was forced to change our program in order to continue recycling in our City.

 Your cooperation is required in order to help us maintain our affordable rates.

-The City of O’Fallon is now partnering with the City of St. Peters for recycling.
+The City of O’Fallon is now partnered with the City of St. Peters for recycling.
 As a result, the following rules are now in place for recycling in O'Fallon: